FTChinese/NEXT/README.md

 #### Home Page
 We need to change the way pages, especially home page, are created.
 The editors should not be burdened with design or layout.
 They just manage stories and lists.
 Programs do the rest.

+The list and story system should:

+1. Generate a API, which can be output into JSON, for developer to layout the pages.
+2. Be easy for editor to add, edit, and delete both lists and items (story, video, interactive features, text, url etc...) without any technical knowledge.
+3. Delegate control to the right person/team.
+For example, the marketing/event block should fall under their control, rather than bothering editorial team.
+4. Leave the robotic work to robots.

 #### Story Edit
 Stories should be upgraded in several ways.
 First, it should have a way to link to the English version by Unique ID.
 The way we treat images in the story should be streamlined.
 For example, there should be no need to upload several sizes of the same images.
 And it should be easy to insert all kinds of inline media, including video, image, caption, aside box, quotes, social codes, subtitle etc...